stepanataccolade/docsv2/sources/ci_languages.md

   - openjdk6
 ```

--   You can also update the versions on your minion by running a simple command or even downgrade if you choose to.
+You can also update the versions on your minion by running a simple command or even downgrade if you choose to.
 The script below demonstrates an upgrade and downgrade - .. code-block:: python

 ```
-before_install:
+ci:
 - gem update --system
 - gem --version
 - gem update --system 2.1.11